 - What treatment options are available, and which do you recommend for me?

-- How often should I be screened?
+- How often should I be tested for cardiomyopathy?

 - I have other health conditions.
 How can I best manage these conditions together?

-- Are there brochures or other printed material I can have?
+- Are there brochures or other printed material that I can have?
 What websites do you recommend?

 What to expect from your doctor

-Your doctor is likely to ask you questions, including:
+Your healthcare team is likely to ask you questions such as:

 - Do you have symptoms all the time, or do they come and go?

-- How severe are your symptoms?
+- How serious are your symptoms?

 - What, if anything, seems to improve your symptoms?

-- What, if anything, appears to worsen your symptoms?
+- What, if anything, appears to make your symptoms worse?